DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * mbuf: Some fields will be converted to dynamic API in DPDK 20.11 in order to reserve more space for the dynamic fields, as explained in `this presentation <https://www.youtube.com/watch?v=Ttl6MlhmzWY>`_.
-  The following static fields will be moved as dynamic:

-  - ``timestamp``

   As a consequence, the layout of the ``struct rte_mbuf`` will be re-arranged, avoiding impact on vectorized implementation of the driver datapaths, while evaluating performance gains of a better use of the first cache line.